CS-DS-125/125book/py4e_rst/11-regex.rst

    y = re.findall('\$[0-9.]+',x)

-Since we prefix the dollar sign with a backslash, it actually matches the dollar sign in the input string instead of matching the “end of line”, and the rest of the regular expression matches one or more digits or the period character. *Note:* Inside square brackets, characters are not “special”.
+Since we prefix the dollar sign with a backslash, it actually matches the dollar sign in the input string instead of matching the "end of line", and the rest of the regular expression matches one or more digits or the period character. *Note:* Inside square brackets, characters are not "special".
 So when we say ``[0-9.]``, it really means digits or a period.
-Outside of square brackets, a period is the “wild-card” character and matches any character.
+Outside of square brackets, a period is the "wild-card" character and matches any character.
 Inside square brackets, the period is a period.